 $30 million per year, beginning 2014-2015

 On 18 June 2014, when launching the new aid policy, the Minister for Foreign Affairs, the Hon Julie Bishop MP, announced that the Australian aid program will invest $30 million per year in health and medical research.
 This package will support operational research through bilateral country programs, innovation for health and Product Development Partnerships (PDPs).
-In March 2015, the Minister for Foreign Affairs announced a contribution of $30 million (over three years) to PDPs to TB Alliance, Medicines for Malaria Venture (MMV), and Foundation for Innovative New Diagnostics (FIND) to bring to market diagnostics and medicines for TB and malaria including a new all-oral regimen which treats drug-sensitive and multi-drug resistant TB.
+In March 2015, the Minister for Foreign Affairs announced a contribution of $30 million (over three years) to PDPs to TB Alliance, Medicines for Malaria Venture (MMV), and Foundation for Innovative New Diagnostics (FIND) to bring to market diagnostics and medicines for Tuberculosis and malaria including drug-resistant strains of the diseases.